de-cryptor/Company-Wise-Coding-Questions/README.md

 	42. Minimum Cost of Ropes
 	43. Sum of Query II
 	44. Count ways to reach the n’th stair
+	45. Length of the longest substring without repeating characters.

 ### Direct-I